Ghana

 Scam Calls from +233 (Ghana): What to Know

-Common Scam Types from +233
+Common scam types from +233

 Often the primary scam from Ghana.
 Scammers build trust over weeks or months before requesting money.